Industry News

 Strengthen internal linking

 Recycling also makes it possible to create more links between content.
-By creating several formats around the same topic, teams can strengthen internal linking between pages, guide users to other content and improve the site's overall structure.
+By creating multiple formats around the same topic, teams can strengthen internal linking between pages, guide users to other content and improve the site's overall structure.

-Respond to new search intent
+Respond to new search intentions

-Search behaviour evolves regularly.
+Internet users' searches evolve regularly.
 Content published two years ago may need to be reworked to answer new questions, new uses or new search trends.

 How to organise a content recycling strategy